I hope this will be your guide to the best places to retire in Mexico.

-Mexico’s second-biggest city, Guadalajara is a wonderful place to live, especially if retirement for you doesn’t mean slowing down.
+Mexico’s second-biggest city, Guadalajara is a wonderful place to live, especially if your retirement doesn’t mean slowing down.

 If you aren’t looking for a change of pace, but rather a beautiful warm city to call home for your retirement in Mexico, I highly recommend Guadalajara.

 Roughly 1.5 million people live in Guadalajara, but it is quite a sprawling city and there are tons of different neighborhoods to choose from.

-Some of my favorites are Americana, Vallarta, Centro Historico, and Tlaquepaque (although technically its own “city”).
+Some of my favorites are Americana, Vallarta, Centro Historico, and Tlaquepaque (although technically it is its own “city”).